-For over 50 years, the Pa Sports Hall of Fame has honored and inducted 684 incredible men and women who have made a lasting impact in Pennsylvania through extraordinary athletic achievement and contributions.
+For the past 54 years, the Pa Sports Hall of Fame has honored and inducted 696 incredible men and women who have made a lasting impact in Pennsylvania through extraordinary athletic achievement and contributions.
 Whether these activities have been achieved on or off the field, we honor them.
 And through our future museum we will educate and celebrate their achievements for years to come.

 Carlesimo coached college basketball for 23 years, including 12 in the Big East at Seton Hall University.
 He lead the Pirates to the 1989 NCAA Championship game & was selected National Coach of the Year.
 He served USA Basketball numerous times, both as Head Coach & Assistant Coach, including Olympics, World Championships, World University & Goodwill Games.
 In 1992, he was an assistant for the Gold Medal Team at the Barcelona Olympics, He has coached in the NBA since 1994, serving as Head Coach of the Trail Blazers, Warriors, Supersonics, Thunder and in 2012-13 as interim Head Coach of the Nets.
 He helped lead the Nets to their first playoff appearance in 6 years and his 4th as a Head Coach.
 In addition, he has been an assistant for the Raptors & Nets.
 He served as Gregg Popovich’s lead assistant with the Spurs for 5 seasons from 2002-07, winning 3 NBA Championships.